Table of Contents

 1. Best mojito muddler: Fletcher's Mill Maple Muddler

-At 11" long, it is just the right length to crush your ingredients without hurting your knuckles on the glass rim.
+At 11" long, it is just the right length to crush your ingredients like herbs without hurting your knuckles on the glass rim.
 It is made by artisans from farmed wood using energy-efficient carving and finishing tools.
 It also doubles as a mallet for making nice crushed ice.
 The design is just enough to get a nice grip without straining the hand and wrist.

 Reviews showed that over time the junction of the stainless steel and the plastic rusted over.
 It is also too short to use in a cocktail tin; it needs a separate squat glass to muddle a single cocktail.
 It is weighted so care must be taken when using it as it may break or crack the glass.

 Crush your sugar better with this toothed wooden muddler from Bamber.
 It is easy to clean, though it has to be hand-washed since it is not allowed in the dishwasher.
-Some clients claimed that this wooden muddler works better than the metal muddlers.
+Some clients claimed that this wooden muddler works better than metal muddlers.
 It is also sturdy and durable enough to use in crushing ice and other stuffs.

-A bit short at 8", it seems to be the only complaint of the clients for this cocktail muddler.
+A bit short at 8", it seems to be the only complaint of the clients for this wooden cocktail muddler.
 Though we can see that cleaning the teeth is very important so that no ingredients are left between them that may cause the growth of molds.
 Brushing in between the teeth will remove all the debris.

 Instead of the standard ABS plastic, it used a nylon front to protect the glass.
 The handle is soft and comfortable to hold and is dishwasher-safe.